 - Potential binational priorities for research that could advance use-inspired research to promote sustainable development in this region, such as adaptive water management, health ecosystems, strengthening local and regional economics, enhancing community and population resilience, and reducing impacts on vulnerable populations.

 A short, accessible summary (proceedings) of the workshop will be published in accordance with the U.S. National Academies' policies for such publications, including the standard review procedures.
-The summary will be a joint document published in English by the US National Academy Press and in Spanish by the Mexican Academies and will be used to help stimulate interest in additional bi-national collaborations.
+The summary will be a joint document published in English by the US National Academies Press and in Spanish by the Mexican Academies and will be used to help stimulate interest in additional bi-national collaborations.

 The workshop will engage academics from both countries, potentially relevant agents (e.g., boundary organizations) capable of supporting the implementation of efforts to advance sustainability science and promote sustainable development in the region, key agencies in both countries, and philanthropic representatives.

 The workshop will be held on May 2-4, 2018 at IPICYT (the Positino Science and Technology Institute) in San Luis Potosi, Mexico.
 May 2nd will consist of field observation and local demonstration.
 The panel discussions and breakout sessions will take place on May 3rd and 4th.